bw2/ConfigArgParse/README.rst

 Only command line args that have a long version (eg. one that starts with '--') can be set in a config file.
 For example, "--color" can be set by putting "color=green" in a config file.
+The config file syntax depends on the constuctor arg: :code:`config_file_parser_class` which can be set to one of the provided classes: :code:`DefaultConfigFileParser` or :code:`YAMLConfigFileParser`, or to your own subclass of the :code:`ConfigFileParser` abstract class.

-The full range of valid config file syntax is:
+*DefaultConfigFileParser*  - the full range of valid syntax is:

 .. code:: yaml